Introduction

 Solomon's Wisdom and Failure

-The prophetic narratives of Elijah (1 Kings 17–2 Kings 2) and Elisha (2 Kings 2–13) constitute some of the most dramatic and theologically significant material in Kings.
+The Elijah cycle (1 Kings 17–2 Kings 2) constitutes some of the most dramatic material in Kings.
 Elijah's confrontation with the prophets of Baal on Mount Carmel (1 Kings 18) is the paradigmatic contest between YHWH and the gods of the nations.
-Elisha's ministry of healing, provision, and political intervention demonstrates that God's power operates through his prophets to sustain, judge, and redirect the course of history.
+Four hundred fifty prophets of Baal cry out from morning until noon, "O Baal, answer us!"
+They dance around their altar, slash themselves with swords and lances until blood flows, but "there was no voice, and no one answered" (1 Kings 18:26–29).

 Theological Analysis